freder/cause/readme.md

 - I discovered [node-red](http://nodered.org/) only after I had already begun working on ’cause
 - [workflow](https://workflow.is/) is nice, but ios only

-ultimately I did it to scratch my own itch.
+ultimately, I did it to scratch my own itch.
 <!-- TODO: explain -->

 theoretically you could use ’cause to do what tools like [maid](https://github.com/benjaminoakes/maid) and [controlplane](http://www.controlplaneapp.com/) do.